Edan Alexander, U.S. citizen taken hostage on Oct. 7, will be released, Hamas says

 Alexander is a 20-year-old Israeli-American soldier who grew up in New Jersey and was a soldier in the Israeli military when Hamas attacked on Oct.
 7, 2023.
 He was abducted from the military base where he was stationed near the Gaza border, along with 250 people taken hostage that day from southern Israel, while 1,200 more were killed.

-The group established by the families of the abductees urged President Trump and Netanyahu to bring everyone back.
+The group established by the families of the abductees urged Mr. Trump and Netanyahu to bring everyone back.

 "You've given the families of all the hostages hope," the statement said.
 "Please, complete your mission and bring them all home."